nixkj/echoes/doc/02-pinconnections.md

 | ALS-PT19 Analogue Light Sensor | GND | - | Ground. |
 | ALS-PT19 Analogue Light Sensor | 3V3 | + | 3.3V power. |
 | ALS-PT19 Analogue Light Sensor | 34 | OUT | Analogue output. |

-## KJN
-Amplifier to 17,16,4?

-## Alternatives
-Test the setup step-by-step: Connect and test I2C (light sensor) first, then I2S input (mic), then output (amp), and finally the LED.
-- I2C: SDA to GPIO19 (MISO), SCL to GPIO18 (SCK)—these are also flexible.
-- I2S BCK: GPIO17 (TXD2) instead of 26.
-- I2S WS: GPIO16 (RXD2) instead of 25.
-- **MIC_SD: GPIO34 or 35 (input-only) instead of 33.**
-- AMP_SD: GPIO4 instead of 27.
-- LED: GPIO13 or 14 instead of 5.